 Dorothy Rafferty was not unlike other women her age struggling to manage high blood pressure.
-But when her blood sugar also became elevated, Dorothy's primary care provider suggested she seek additional help.
+But when her blood sugar also became elevated, Dorothy's primary care physician suggested she seek additional help.

-“Having health coaches has helped us avoid potential complications for patients with chronic diseases such as diabetes and hypertension,” said Dr. David Swieskowski, Senior Vice President & Chief Accountable Care Officer.
-“Patients have also told us that they like having direct feedback from their coach so they can stay on track.”
+“Having Health Coaches has helped us avoid potential complications for patients with chronic diseases such as diabetes and hypertension,” said Dr. David Swieskowski, Chief Accountable Care Officer.
+“Patients have also told us that they like having direct feedback from their Coach so they can stay on track.”

-With the help of her health coach, Dorothy set goals — such as planning her diet and incorporating exercise into her daily routine.
-Dorothy lowered her blood pressure with a steady program of exercise, and the exercise and diet modifications also helped her to lose weight and keep her blood sugar under control.
+With the help of her Mercy Health Coach, Dorothy set goals — such as planning her diet and incorporating exercise into her daily routine.
+Dorothy lowered her blood pressure with a steady program of exercise, and the exercise and diet modifications also helped her lose weight and keep her blood sugar under control.

 "I just needed a little guidance and someone who would hold me accountable,” said Dorothy.
 “It is not always easy.
 You have to stay with it.
 It takes work, but don’t give up.”